DarkMythic1995/DarkMythic1995/README.md

 ---
-_Open to opportunities in data analysis, engineering, or related fields.
-Always eager to tackle complex datasets and drive efficiency!_
+_Open to opportunities in software development, engineering, or related fields._